max-cooliotto/rocket-descent-dist/README.md

 ## Background

-This game was originally created as a hidden easter egg for a website built during my time working at **RKD Web Studios**.
+This game was originally created in 2018 as a hidden easter egg for a website built during my time working at **RKD Web Studios**.

 The title **Rocket Descent** is a playful nod to the company acronym “RKD”.